Mvk122/UOM-CompSci-Notes/algorithmsAndDataStructures/week16/1_Linear_Programming.md

 * Constraints can be represented by their standard form notation on the graph eg x < 5.
 * The possible solutions can be represented by the area under the graph.
 The example below has the constraints:
 	* x < 5.
-	* x and y can be changed by they must sum to less than 6.
+	* x and y can be changed but they must sum to less than 6.
 ![[Pasted image 20230425150338.png]]
 * Any solution where both the blue and red apply is a valid solution.
 * The moveable slider shows the summation of x and y to a total value.
 As it moves up, it intersects with the different points on the graph until the entire line is above the range of feasible solutions.